The key purpose of the profession of Play Therapy is defined by British Association of Play Therapists (BAPT):

 In addition to teaching hours, placements, supervision, observations and independent study students are also required to undertake 60 hours of personal therapy at their own cost in addition to the course fee.

-The time commitments and workload for this course are not slight, and students should expect that, in addition to the day of training, they will be required to have the equivalent of at least one other day available to attend to the demands of the course.
+The time commitments and workload for this course are not slight, and students should expect that, in addition to the day of training, they will be required to have the equivalent of at least one to two days available to attend to the demands of the course – placement, observations, personal therapy and self-directed study.
 The workload increases significantly in second year, but reduces somewhat again in third year.
 It is worth bearing in mind that every 10 credits roughly equate to 100 hours of teaching/placement/independent study.

 Developmental, Clinical and Play Therapy Theory (with Observational Studies) 1 and 2 (60 SCQF in total)